 Offset The meaning is dependent on the setting of the driver object types.
-For variables of the driver object type Register or SOE - Register event: Reference number of the register [0 to 65535] For variables of the driver object type SOE - Numbered event: Identifies the event.
-Range of values for AREVA MiCOM P125/P126/P127: 1 to 127 or 162 Range of values for Constronic DFB: 0 to number of registers Value area for GE Multilin F650: 0 to 191 Range of values for GE Multilin UR: 0 to number of FlexOperandStates Value area for Schneider SEPAM: 1000h to 105Fh Alignment Alignment for variables with byte length 1.4 You can choose between low byte and high byte.
+For variables of the driver object type Register or SOE - Register event: Reference number of the register [0 to 65535] ▶ For variables of the driver object type SOE - Numbered event: Identifies the event.
+Value range depends on control unit, for example: - AREVA MiCOM P125/P126/P127: 1 to 127 0.162 - Costronic DFB: 0 to number of registers - GE Multilin F650: 0 to 191 - GE Multilin UR: $0$ to number of FlexOperandStates - ICE NPx800: to 8000h - Schneider SEPAM: 1000h to 105Fh Alignment Alignment for variables with byte length 1.
+You can choose between low byte and high byte.
 Bit number Number of the bit within the configured offset.
 Possible entries: 0 15 String length Only available for String variables: Maximum number of characters that the variable can take.
-Driver connection/Driv er object type Allows you to change the driver object type which was selected during the creation of the variable.
-Driver connection/Data Allows you to change the data type which was selected during the creation of the variable. type ATTENTION: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.
+Driver Allows you to change the driver object type which was selected during the creation connection/Driv of the variable. er object type Driver Allows you to change the data type which was selected during the creation of the connection/Data variable. type ATTENTION: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.

-7.3 Driver objects and datatypes
+2.5.3 Driver objects and datatypes